MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/admin-shopify-connector.md

 ### [Development store](#tab/dev-store)

 Begin by joining the [Shopify Partner Program](https://help.shopify.com/partners/about).
-Once completed, you can use **Partner Dashboard** to create development store.
-For more infomrations, see [Creating development stores](https://help.shopify.com/partners/dashboard/managing-stores/development-stores).
+Once it's completed, you can use **Partner Dashboard** to create the development store.
+For more information, see [Creating development stores](https://help.shopify.com/partners/dashboard/managing-stores/development-stores).

-After creation of store, in the **Shopify Admin** of the created shop, apply following **Settings**:
+After creation of the store, in the **Shopify Admin** of the created shop, apply following **Settings**:

 * Deactivate **Automatically archive the order** in the **Order Processing** section of the [**Checkout**](https://www.shopify.com/admin/settings/checkout) settings in your **Shopify admin**.
 * Consider selecting the *Accounts are optional* option in the **Customer accounts** section of the checkout settings.